-- 6.1 Members shall ensure that any Debt Collection Agencies they employ shall be licensed under the Consumer Credit Act 1974. - 6.2 Members shall monitor those Debt collection agencies compliance with the Consumer Credit Act 1974, regulations under that Act, relevant codes of practice, debt collection guidance issued by the Office of Fair Trading and this Code insofar as it is compatible with the foregoing.
+- 6.1 Members shall ensure that any Debt Collection Agencies they employ shall be licensed under the Consumer Credit Act 1974. - 6.2 Members shall monitor those Debt collection agencies and take reasonable steps to ensure they comply with the Consumer Credit Act 1974, regulations under that Act, relevant codes of practice, debt collection guidance issued by the Office of Fair Trading and this Code.